-Table 1 presents the number of children and mean income of parents and children in Israeli shekels ($$1 \sim 3.4 \text{ ILS}$) of Soviet immigrants and natives for all immigrant families that either moved to Israel and stayed in the same city or immigrated to Israel and then moved between cities in Israel before their child turned 18.
-For native-born families, the table displays the characteristics of families that moved either once or twice between cities before the child turned 18.
-For a more detailed comparison of families that moved once and twice, see Appendix Section C.
+Table 1 presents the number of children and mean income of parents and children in Israeli shekels ($$1 \sim 3.4 \text{ ILS}$) of natives whose families moved between locations either once or twice and Soviet immigrants whose families either moved to Israel and stayed in the same city or immigrated to Israel and then moved between cities in Israel before

-11Around 10% of the immigrants during this period had a missing country of origin before immigration.
+12Around 10% of the immigrants during this period had a missing country of origin before immigration.
 In such cases, we classified them as FSU immigrants as well, since immigrants from the former Soviet Union accounted for 90% of arrivals during these years (See Figure 1).